bplmaps/lmec-main-site/content/research/appointments.md

 The Reading Room is open Tuesday-Friday 10:00 am-4:15 pm.
 Appointments are required in order to view materials in the reading room.
 As a standard, appointments require two days advance booking, though special accommodations can occasionally be granted.

-Requests for materials and appointment scheduling is conducted through the online [Aeon system](https://readingroom.bpl.org/).
-You will need to register for an Aeon account (which is distinct from a BPL catalog library card account) online, and at your first visit you will need to validate your registration by showing your library research card.
+Requests for materials and appointment scheduling is conducted through the [BPL's reading room website](https://readingroom.bpl.org/).
+You will need to register for a reading room account (which is different from a normal BPL library card account), and at your first visit you will need to validate your registration by showing your library research card.

 <a href="https://readingroom.bpl.org" class="btn btn-primary-outline btn-md"><i class="fas fa-calendar-week me-2"></i> Request materials and make an appointment</a>